-The results of the EYE-TA will be shared with parents/guardians at our Kindergarten EYE-TA debrief conferences during the week of December 1 - 4, 2020.
+The results of the EYE-TA will be shared with parents/guardians in a conference format No later than December 30th, 2020.
 A written progress report is not required in the fall for children enrolled in kindergarten.
 Parents/guardians of kindergarten children will receive one interim progress report and two formal progress reports to document learning.